cskelk789/Automated-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.
 A peering relationship has been established between the Red Team Virtual Network and the ELK Virtual Network to facilitate communication.

 Only the __Jump-Box-Provisioner__ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - **Workstation MY Public IP through TCP 5601**

-Machines within the network can only be accessed by __Workstation and Jump-Box-Provisioner through SSH JumpBox__.
+- **Machines within the network can only be accessed by-**
+    - __Workstation and Jump-Box-Provisioner through SSH JumpBox__.
 - Which machine did you allow to access your ELK VM?
   - *Jump-Box-Provisioner is allowed to access the ELK VM.*
 - What was its IP address?
   - *The Jump-Box-Provisioner IP is at 10.0.0.4(Private IP) and 20.124.251.206(Public IP) and it can be accessed via SSH port 22.
 The ELK VM could be accessed by Workstation MY      Public IP via port TCP 5601.*

 A summary of the access policies in place can be found in the table below.